EresusSecurity

 Example configurations

-The examples below show three sentinel.yaml templates: basic integration, R1 reasoning-trace auditing, and a full DeepSeek configuration.
+The examples below show three sentinel.yaml templates: basic integration, V4 thinking-mode auditing, and a full DeepSeek configuration.

 Basic integration